 For information on New York’s Office of Professions and the procedures to earn licensure through New York State please visit the New York Office of Professions website.

 Drama Therapy is an on-campus program that places students in supervised field experiences both within and outside of New York State (NYS).
 NYU is authorized pursuant to the State Authorization Reciprocity Agreement (SARA) to enroll students in supervised field experiences in the SARA states and territories.
 For further details regarding NYU's SARA membership please visit the NYU State Authorization website.
 SARA requires universities to disclose to applicants and students whether programs that lead to professional licensure meet licensure requirements in those states in which students are doing learning placements.

 Our program prepares students for the New York Licensure for a Creative Arts Therapist (LCAT), which is a license unique to New York State.
-Steinhardt Drama Therapy conducts placement activity in New York, Connecticut, New Jersey and Ohio.
+Steinhardt Drama Therapy conducts placement activity in New York, Connecticut, Florida, Georgia, New Jersey and Ohio.